sam-astro/Astro8-Computer/docs/Architecture/Memory Layout.md

 Range: `53546 - 53871` <br>
 Words: `325`

-Contains the indexes of the characters to <br>
+Contains the character codes to be<br>
-be displayed at the corresponding location.
+displayed at the corresponding location.

 <br>